molinalim/mhyphen-frontend/README.md

-# mhyphen- outdoor cinema ticket booking website: [M- hosted on Azure](https://mhyphen.azurewebsites.net/)
+# mhyphen- outdoor cinema ticket booking website: [M-](https://mhyphen.azurewebsites.net/)

 <img src="https://github.com/molinalim/mhyphen-frontend/blob/main/mhyphen/src/assets/logos/M-.png" alt="logo" width="300"/>
+M- allows you to book a ticket for the outdoor cinema.
+You could pick a movie and date/time through this website.
+You could also review your booked tickets as well.
+Additionally, you may browse the movies through the Genre filtering or the Search Bar with just any keyword (actor names, title, genre; etc...).
+On top of everything, you need to be logged in with your GitHub account before you make your booking.

-This website is built for: [Microsoft Student Accelerator 2021-Phase-2] https://nzmsa.netlify.app/
+This website is built for: [Microsoft Student Accelerator 2021-Phase-2](https://nzmsa.netlify.app/)

 This website is built with: